Women's sports: Canadian feminists in sport

 In Canada, the majority of feminist ideologues in sport claim slow growth in participation in girls' and women's sports programs (with male and female categories) are due to a number of factors.
 While both girls and women have historically had low levels of interest and participation, sports feminists in Canada have contended that these differences are largely due to patriarchy and the fact that there are fewer women than men in leadership positions in academic administration, student affairs, athletics, and coaching.

 In Canada as well as in other societies worldwide, organized sports have been used and viewed as a traditional way to demonstrate and develop masculinity.
 With an increasing number of girls and women with a serious interest in sports, the cross-cultural divide between the sexes began to narrow with the male sports establishment becoming actively hostile.
 During the 1960s with the arrival of second wave feminism, a number of feminists dismissed female sports and thought of them as an unworthy cause and one in no need of their support.

 Among other feminists, women's progress in sport involved the belief that their needed to be an effort to counter a common and unfounded notion that vigorous physical activity was dangerous for women.
 These notions where first challenged around 1900.
 These women, called, "new women", started with bicycling.
 By the 1920s, a marked change for women occurred involving young working-class women in addition to the pioneering middle class sportswomen.
-However, more recent scientific research in the sport sciences, particularly sports medicine have shown differences between men and women in terms of types of sports injuries, their rate of occurrence, and injury recovery times.
+However, more recent scientific research in the sport sciences, particularly sports medicine have shown differences between women and men in terms of types of sports injuries, their rate of occurrence, and injury recovery times.
 Female athletes participating in contact and combat sports are an area of particular concern, especially in the case of concussions.
 Concern also involves consequences to women during pregnancy.